 Now, let’s explore a few key differences between Carnivine and Venus flytraps

-• Time to digest: Once Carnivine has caught a victim, it continues to digest it.
+- Time to digest: Once Carnivine has caught a victim, it continues to digest it.
 Carnivine takes a whole day to digest its prey.
 However, Venus flytraps take a lot longer!
 A Venus flytrap takes several days, and sometimes up to two weeks to consume a meal.

-• The tentacles: Carnivine has a unique characteristic.
+- The tentacles: Carnivine has a unique characteristic.
 It uses its tentacle arms to clamp itself to trees and wait for its prey.
 In reality, Venus flytraps do not have tentacles or any other type of leaf.
 All the leaves in a Venus flytrap are part of a trap.
 The is no other structure growing out of Venus flytraps, except for flowers.
 Venus flytraps grow flowers; however, those only grow during a few months in the spring.
-If you would like to learn about Venus flytrap flowersOpens in a new tab., we have a full articleOpens in a new tab. for you.
+If you would like to learn about Venus flytrap flowers, we have a full article for you.

-• The trap aperture: Yes, Carnivine’s trap is very similar to Venus flytraps, but there is a crucial difference.
+- The trap aperture: Yes, Carnivine’s trap is very similar to Venus flytraps, but there is a crucial difference.
 Carnivine opens its mouth at a 180-degree angle.
 Venus flytraps, also keep their traps open, but at a much lower angle (less than 90-degrees).

-• Size: The size and weight of pokemon vary greatly.
+- Size: The size and weight of pokemon vary greatly.
 Carnivine specifically has a human-like size, which differs significantly from venus flytraps.
 Venus flytraps are small plants that grow in the forest floors of North and South Carolina.
 Carnivine represents a fictitiously giant type of Venus flytrap.
 The idea to make Carnivine so large might have come from the ongoing joke of making carnitine bite James’ head.
 If you are not familiar with the reference, the video below shows what I am talking about.

 https://www.youtube.com/watch?v=iKtty7BgCng&ab_channel=NenitaAndrea